tada-datascience/introduction/README.md

 We welcome anyone working in the field of Data Science, or anyone who is passionate about ML & AI.

-If you're interested, please contact us at tadatascience@gmail.com.
+If interested, please contact us at tadatascience@gmail.com.

 <br/>